 Jeff Divine

 Jeff Divine is described as one of the best surf photographers in surfing.
 His keen eye brought us back glimpses of The North Shore and recorded the bold and exciting surfers that defined the ‘70s.
-Jeff shares with us some of his thoughts.
+We spoke with Jeff to learn more.

 What was it like growing up in California?